 Monetarism explains why.
 Hanke's Golden Growth Rate explains what to do about it.

-Monetarism is the view that money supply is the central force in shaping the economy.
-By extension, economic expansion, stability, and inflation can be influenced via monetary policy–changes in the money supply.
+Monetarism holds that the money supply is the primary determinant of nominal income and the price level.
+By extension, economic expansion, stability, and inflation can be influenced through monetary policy, that is, through deliberate changes in the money supply.
+The intellectual tradition traces back to Milton Friedman and the Chicago school of economics.

 Learn more about the History of Monetarism